 How to make Patishapta

-- Mix Nestlé MILKMAID, coconut, cashew nuts, raisins and keep it aside.
-Grind the soaked rice to a smooth paste.
-In a bowl, mix the rice paste, maida, baking soda and some water to make a thin batter.
+- Step 1 Grind the soaked rice to a smooth paste.
+In a bowl, mix the rice paste, maida, baking soda, 2 tbsp of Nestlé MILKMAID and some water to make a thin batter.
+Mix rest of the Nestlé MILKMAID, coconut, cashew nuts, raisins and keep it aside.

-- Heat a non-stick frying pan, smear a little ghee, pour a ladle (approx. 3 tbsp) of the batter and quickly swirl the pan around to spread evenly.
+- Step 2 Heat a non-stick frying pan, smear a little ghee, pour a ladle (approx. 3 tbsp) of the batter and quickly swirl the pan around to spread evenly.

-- When it turns golden brown, place a little of the MILKMAID - coconut mixture at one end.
+- Step 3 When it turns golden brown, place a little of the MILKMAID - coconut mixture at one end.
 Roll the crepe over to the other side.
 Remove from pan and serve hot.

 - Brush the pan with oil every time before pouring the batter to prevent the crepe from sticking to the surface

 - Always cook the crepe from one side first and then cook the next side